plblum/jivs/README.md

 }
 ```

-Implement `IAdaptModelRulesToForm` even when `adaptToForm()` is empty.
+Implement `IAdaptModelRulesToForm` even when `adaptToForm()` will remain empty.
 That empty method is still the signal that the model rules are being adapted for use by the form.

 ### FormRulesBase

-Subclass `FormRulesBase` when a form has no business logic model supplying its rules.
+Subclass `FormRulesBase` when the form owns its validation rules directly and there is no model rules class to adapt.

-A `FormRulesBase` class is form-oriented and normally defines `InputValueHosts`
+A `FormRulesBase` class is form-oriented and normally defines `FieldValueHosts`
 through `builder.field()` inside `configureRules()`.

 ```ts